lukaschymcak/gameListProject/README.md

 npm i to install dependacies

-NG Serve to strat frontend ,
+NG Serve to start frontend ,
 npm run start:server to start the express rest server and the database